 AMWA is an organization which functions at the local, national, and international level to advance women in medicine and improve women’s health.
 We achieve this by providing and developing leadership, advocacy, education, expertise, mentoring, and strategic alliances.
 AMWA puts on numerous events throughout the school year, including “Mustache Movember,” the Men Can Bake Sale, and Girl Scout GEMS events.
 We also host lunches throughout the school year where women in medicine come and share their experiences and advice with our members.

 AMA is the largest association of physicians - both MDs and DOs - as well as medical students in the United States.
 The AMA's stated mission is to promote the art and science of medicine for the betterment of the public health.
 AMA is active in advocacy of legislation that concerns us as students and as future physicians.
 We travel to various conferences across the country to speak on behalf of our state and our school on this legislation.
 Outside of the legislative aspect of each conference, we meet fellow medical students and physicians from all across the country.
 We then go to events held by the conference such as parties, city scavenger hunts, concerts, and more.
 Some of the places we have traveled to include Hawaii, Washington D.C., Orlando Florida, and Chicago Illinois.
 Within Columbia, we attend events held by the Columbia Medical Society, such as various dinner parties as well as an annual oyster roast with local physicians.
 We also host leading physicians in the state to speak at lunches about health care and how they provide the greatest quality of care to patients.
-Through the children's hospital and with Pediatric Interest Group we have hosted a fun Halloween party for the kids at Palmetto Richland every year.
+Through the children's hospital and with Pediatric Interest Group, we have hosted a fun Halloween party for the kids at Prisma Health Children's Hospital - Midlands every year.

 The Anesthesiology Interest Group (AIG) promotes education, communication, advocacy, research, and networking among students and physicians who share a common interest in the field of anesthesiology.
 We host lunch meetings and events to allow students to further their interest and gain exposure within the anesthesiology specialty.

-hands on dissection and suturing practice.
+and offer hands on dissection and suturing practice.

 *AWS is also a national organization